digiltd/oh-rtd-test/Explanation-of-Sitemaps.md

 Syntax:

     Video item=<itemname>  [icon="<iconname>"] url="<url of video to embed>" [encoding="<video encoding>"]
 encoding is the video encoding.
-Use "mjpeg" for MJPEG video or leave empty for autoselection
+Be sure to specify "mjpeg" for MJPEG video.
+Leave empty for autoselection, but autoselection does not work properly for MJPEG.

 #### Element 'Webview'